-- A written warning of reprimand - Resubmission of assignment with or without a grade reduction - A zero(0) will be given for the assignment/test/paper/etc. in which the offense occurs - The student(s) will receive a failing grade in the course. - The student(s) will be recommended to the Student Guidance Committee for expulsion from the university.
+- The student will receive a written warning of reprimand - The student must resubmit the assignment with or without a grade reduction - A zero(0) will be given for the assignment/test/paper/etc. in which the offense occurs - The student(s) will receive a failing grade in the course. - The student(s) will be recommended to the Student Guidance Committee for expulsion from the university.